bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Settlements/SI_CH3_Settle-Identity.md

 # [[_Sundered Isles|Sundered Isles]] - [[_SI_Ch3_Contents|Oracles]] - [[_SI_CH3_Settlement Oracles|Settlement]]: Identity
 _Use the **Identity**, **Disposition**, and **Authority** oracles only if a settlement is not controlled by a known faction.._

-## Oracle: Settlement controlling Faction
+## Oracle: Settlement Controlling Faction
 > [!mechanics]- | Guidance
 > If the settlement’s location or your initial impression doesn’t reveal its identity, check the _Controlling Faction_ table below.
 If this place is inhabited or overseen by a known faction, roll or choose on your [[SI_CH1_Factions of the Isles#FACTION INFLUENCE GRID|faction influence grid]](page 50).
 If it is independent or aligned with an unknown faction, use the _[[#Oracle Settlement Disposition|Disposition]]_ and _[[#Oracle Settlement Authority|Authority]]_ tables to help envision the reaction to your arrival and the apparent nature of the leadership. ^guidance-SettlementIdentity